 We meet at Holyhead in time for the afternoon sailing to Dublin Port.
 Here we have arranged for your luggage to be transported north so that you can enjoy to the full the journey between the two capitals aboard The Enterprise Express.
 TRAVEL IS IN FIRST CLASS AND INCLUDES YOUR EVENING MEAL EN ROUTE.
 A short journey to Dunadry should see us settled in by about 21.45.

 There are so many lovely trips to make it is difficult to know where to start.
-Perhaps, after a late arrival yesterday, we should stay “local” today.
+Perhaps, after a late arrival on Thursday, we should stay “local” today.
 So, we will take a coach trip up to Larne, then rail via Whitehead, Carrickfergus, and Belfast to Bangor.
 Near here we will have plenty of time for the main attraction of the day – the superb Ulster Folk and Transport Museum – truly one of the best of its type in the British Isles.
 Later we rail and coach back to Antrim.

 We head for the border today, enjoying a scenic journey through the Sperrin Mountains on our way to Fintown in Co Donegal.
-Enjoy lunch (included) then a loch side, and extremely rustic, rail ride with the Fintown Railway before we head to Londonderry.
+Enjoy loch side, and extremely rustic, rail ride with the Fintown Railway before we head to Londonderry.
 On the way (sort of!) we will stop at Oakfield Park for the Difflin Lake Railway and some time to enjoy the estate’s beautiful gardens.
 Then, from Londonderry, we take NI Railways most scenic route back to Antrim.

 This quality 4-star hotel is built on the site of an ancient fort and is situated amid landscaped gardens.
 There is a pleasant restaurant, a lovely wood panelled bar, and the bedrooms are stylishly designed, spacious, and equipped with all the facilities you would expect from an international class hotel.
 It also benefits from a lift, ground floor rooms and a leisure centre with swimming pool, sauna, and steam room.